openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    ```
 > **NOTE**: You may need to reboot your machine for this to take effect.

+You've completed all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
+Proceed to the <a href="#get-started">Get Started</a> to get started with running code samples and demo applications.

 ## <a name="install-VPU"></a>Steps for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs

 To install and configure your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, see the [Intel® Vision Accelerator Design with Intel® Movidius™ VPUs Configuration Guide](installing-openvino-linux-ivad-vpu.md).